How to file for PFML

 Generally, the process looks like this:

-Step 1: Individuals will create a Benefit Account (not an employer account) with ESD, provide contact information, confirm Washington state employment (UW’s UBI #: 178019988; Harborview’s UBI #: 578066606), leave type requested, dates of the leave, date notice was provided to the UW, and documentation supporting the leave of absence.
+Step 1: Employees will create a Benefit Account (not an employer account) with ESD, provide contact information, confirm Washington state employment (UW’s UBI #: 178019988), leave type requested, dates of the leave, date notice was provided to the UW, and documentation supporting the leave of absence.

 Step 2: ESD will use hours and wage information they receive quarterly from all employers in Washington to determine eligibility.
 ESD will contact the UW to confirm details of the employee’s claim.

-Step 3: Once ESD approves the claim, individuals will submit weekly claims to ESD for the paid benefit.
+Step 3: Once ESD approves the claim, employees will submit weekly claims to ESD for the paid benefit.
 In order to best support employees utilizing PFML, the UW allows employees the option of using an approved time off during the same time they are receiving the PFML benefit.
-This is called a “supplemental benefit” and isn’t reported to ESD as wages paid.
+This is called a “supplemental benefit.”
+Neither employees or UW report supplemental benefits.

 Important information about supplemental benefits

-Employees are not required to take accrued time off before, in place of, or at the same time as PFML benefits.
+Employees are not required to take accrued or awarded time off before, in place of, or at the same time as PFML benefits.
 Employees decide whether or not to use supplemental benefits.

 Impact of Supplemental Benefits Usage

 Because the use of paid time off that is designated as a supplemental benefit is excluded from the definition of wages in RCW 50A.05.010, the PFML premium deduction will not be taken from supplemental benefits used during a PFML leave of absence.
 Likewise, the UW does not report supplemental benefit payments or associated hours to ESD.

 When a 100% FTE employee uses 40 hours of sick time off during an approved PFML leave, as long as the sick time off is designated as a supplemental benefit and also not reported to ESD, the employee receives their full pay from UW and the full benefit amount from ESD.